zainabsidd1/Othello-Board-Game/README.md

 ## Othello Board Game 𖣯

 A console-based Othello (Reversi) engine built in Java, emphasizing encapsulation, separation of concerns, and single responsibility.
-Handles the full game lifecycle — move validation, disc flipping in all 8 directions, turn management, and endgame detection.
+Handles the full game lifecycle: move validation, disc flipping in all 8 directions, turn management, and endgame detection.

 ## OOP & OOD